FeatherFramework/feather-admin/README.md

 Choose **Player List** to select another connected player.
 Selected-player tools are grouped under Player Information, Moderation, Movement, Character & Economy, Player Status, Appearance, and Special Effects.

 Use **Offline Players** to search moderation records for someone who is not connected.
+Names use prefix matching; license searches require the complete `license:` identifier and the `moderation.search_identifiers` permission.
 Use **Self Tools** for status and appearance actions that apply to your own character.

 Every page has a **Back** button.
 Use **Close** on the main page or tap **ESC** to exit the menu.